 Within a couple of days of the criminal trial coming to an end, she applied to the Criminal Injuries Compensation Authority for compensation.
 However, the Criminal Injuries Compensation Authority rejected the woman’s application for compensation on the basis it was made out of time.
 She was criticised for not acting swiftly enough in applying for compensation, despite doing so soon immediately after the conclusion of the criminal trial.
 This was because, through no fault of her own, it had taken more than two years for the criminal investigation to reach its conclusion.

 After all she had been through, the decision of the Criminal Injuries Compensation Authority was extremely upsetting for our client.
 She therefore approached our specialist team of abuse lawyers for legal guidance.

-CICA abuse lawyer, Rachel Thain, felt she would be able to assist and agreed to take her case on, offering to work on a No Win, No Fee basis.
+one of our expert CICA abuse lawyers felt she would be able to assist and agreed to take her case on, offering to work on a No Win, No Fee basis.